AndreWohnsland/CocktailBerry/docs/installation.md

 ## Installing Requirements
 On none Pi systems, the best way is to use the provided `requirements.txt` file.
+You just need to clone the project and navigate into the folder.
 If Python is installed, just run:

 ```bash